 Now ask students to write their names and one of the statements below on a notecard:

 - I Need Some Help!

 Before leaving class, direct students to deposit their math exit tickets into a folder or bucket.

-Afterwards, separate the responses into the three categories.
+Afterwards, separate the responses into three categories.
 Quickly analyze, and adapt future instruction based on the information.

 (Source: Erika Savage)

 Using visual representations, Triangle-Square-Circle prompts students to synthesize information, ask questions, and summarize essential points.

 - The triangle, with 3 points, means that students must give three key points they “took away” from the math lesson.